NadzeyaShpakouskaya/ironfoudation-team-project-legacy/README.md

 1. Click “Start Testing” to complete the installation process.

-1. You will see the “Welcome” screen of the Woof app.
+1. You will see the “Welcome” screen of the Woof application.
 Choose role and start using the application.

 ### For versions 0.1.0 - 0.3.1